arendd/bh-europe_2025_metrics/paper/paper.md

 # Results of the survey

 A total of 36 responses were received with participants representing 7 ELIXIR Nodes.
-[The survey remains open for additional contributions](https://docs.google.com/forms/d/e/1FAIpQLSdPHI9u_jrb0eeV_gudQSBbLjWO74iElOVXj38BfvcjrRv_Lw/viewform?usp=dialog).

 **1 - Involvement in KPI-related activities**